GermanBread/FileFinderGit/README.md

 Linux:
 In terminal run: `git clone https://github.com/GermanBread/FileFinderGit`.
-Then, cd into the "FileFinderGit" folder and execute `./build\ script.sh`, select a runtime and wait for it to compile!
+Then cd into the "FileFinderGit" folder, execute `./build\ script.sh`, select a runtime and wait for it to compile!

 ## To launch the app: